 Puerto Ayora, the largest town in the Galapagos Islands, is a vivid town.
 At the beginning of the day it may appear quiet and sleepy, seemingly only inhabited by ubiquitous roosters crowing at the break of dawn.
 This is actually how we are woken up every day.

 Returning from the harbour on our morning walk by the waterfront, we have an unusual experience.
 What we see is a sea lion strutting towards us on the pavement.
 We are not really prepared for this meeting!
 However, there is no need to say hello, since the animal continues, completely unconcerned when passing us, leaving a noticeable, wet track behind!

 The abundance of wildlife on the islands implies that some of the animals inevitably infiltrate into the civilisation in town.
 Sea lions and marine iguanas together with pelicans and frigate birds are exceptionally frequent visitors along the waterfront, around the harbour and at the fish market.

 School children are on their way to school in their school uniforms.
-From the number of distinct uniforms, we come across in town, we deduce that there must be quite a few schools in Puerto Ayora.
+From the number of distinct uniforms, we come across in town, it seems that there are quite a few schools here in Puerto Ayora.

 In the late afternoon and in particular in the evening the town increasingly wakes up.
 The noise and the jumble of activities culminate at night where the town is seething with people to an extent that we are wondering where they were all during the quiet day.
 We cannot help getting the impression that everyone is now bustling about on the street.
 There is loud talking and noisy scooters passing.